dedoc/scramble/docs/installation.md

 title: Installation & setup
 weight: 1
 ---

+Scramble requires:
+- PHP 8.1 or higher
+- Laravel 8.x or higher

-You can install the package via composer:
+You can install Scramble via composer:

 ```shell
 composer require dedoc/scramble
 ```

-When the package is installed, 2 routes are added to your application:
+When Scramble is installed, 2 routes are added to your application:

 - `/docs/api` - UI viewer for your documentation
 - `/docs/api.json` - Open API document in JSON format describing your API.